Skip to content

 Normal admission charges apply to groups comprising 14 people or fewer, or when group members pay individually.

-If there are 15 or more people in your party (including National Trust members but excluding the tour leader and coach driver), there will be a reduced admission charge*.
-To find out how much you can save, and for full terms and conditions, contact us using the details below.
+If there are 15 or more people in your party (including National Trust members but excluding the tour leader and coach driver), there will be a discounted admission charge*.

 *We reserve the right to refuse entry to any organised group that has not made a booking.
 Groups of 15 or more people that are admitted at our discretion will not be entitled to the group rate.